yetanalytics/project-persephone/README.md

 Each Pattern is essentially a regular expression on Statement Templates, which can be composed from other Patterns.
-Internally, after compilation using the `compile-profile` method, each Pattern is implemented as a finite state machine (FSM), which is mathematically equivalent to finite state machines.
+Internally, after compilation using the `compile-profile` method, each Pattern is implemented as a finite state machine (FSM), which is mathematically equivalent to regular expressions.

 There are five different types of Patterns, based on which of the five following properties they have.
 The `sequence` and `alternates` properties are